 I was hooked, but I still didn’t have any trees.
 That Christmas I was given a green mound juniper “mallsai” as a present.
 And that finally did it.
 I set out collecting native trees growing near my home, and before you knew it I had a few dozen specimens on their way to styling – or death at my hands.
 Well, that’s how you learn.

 It didn’t take me long to figure out it was going to cost money to pursue bonsai as a hobby, so I figured it needed to be self-supporting.
 I was in the bonsai business.
 I called the venture Woodview Gardens, and ran it from 1988 through 1994.
 During that time I collected and shipped several hundred really nice specimens to hobbyists all over the country.
 I also helped re-start my local bonsai club, and attended as many meetings as I could of the other clubs in South Louisiana.
-It was a pretty heady time, to tell you the truth.
-I was immersed in bonsai.

 I also wrote quite a few articles for the Journal of the American Bonsai Society, was on the editorial board, and almost accepted the editor’s job.
 That wasn’t quite meant to be, but the honor of just being offered the job was incredible.
 I also wrote for Bonsai Clubs International’s journal during those same years.

-Looking back to the 90s…
+Looking Back to the 90s…

 It’s amazing to me just how intense an experience it was.
 Here are some of the highlights: